hdrhbbu1/db-homepage/src/pages/about/index.md

 ---
-title: "About"
+title: About
-metaTitle: "About David Brookes"
+metaTitle: About David Brookes
-metaDescription: "David Brookes is a freelance web developer based in London specialising in building high performance business websites."
+metaDescription: David Brookes is a freelance web developer based in London specialising in building high performance business websites.

-path: "/about/"
+path: /about/
-date: "2015-05-28T22:40:32.169Z"

-tagline: "A little more about me"
+tagline: A little more about me
-avatar: "avatar.jpg"
+avatar: avatar.jpg

 allClients:
 - Cadbury